farfamahar/farfamahar.github.io/src/content/digitalGarden/the queer games avant garde.md

 "Mostly what inspires my games is not other games.
 I really believe  that it's important to get inspired by things outside your field.
 Go see art.
 Go to an aquarium and look at an octopus and then turn that into a game mechanic.
 Go outside and live life and get that into your games"

-"Putting a smile on someone's ace is one of the most noble things I can do for another human being.
+"Putting a smile on someone's face is one of the most noble things I can do for another human being.
 That's what gives us the energy to fight back in the face of political oppression"

 ##### Nina Freeman
 "I want to tell human stories, and sexuality is an important part of the human experience"